slub/ocrd_kitodo/docs/getting-started.md

 style COM stroke-dasharray: 5 5
 ```

-The OCR-D Manager module contains the homonymous OCR-D Manager service and the OCR-D Monitor service.
+The OCR-D Manager module contains the homonym OCR-D Manager service and the OCR-D Monitor service.

 The OCR-D Manager service mediates between Kitodo.Production and OCR-D Controller on the system level
 for each OCR processing task.
 This task is saved as job information file.
 The OCR-D Monitor service provides